why is it absolutely necessary to discover Blesle?

 In 1558, a decree of the king's council aggregates Blesle to the thirteen good towns of Auvergne, which allows its representatives to sit in the assembly of the provincial states.

-Its prosperity continued in the 1638th century, with beautiful houses with a portal surmounted by a pediment, as well as the chapel of La Chaigne built in XNUMX on a pilgrimage site.
+The prosperity of the village continued in the 1638th century, as evidenced by the beautiful houses with gates surmounted by a pediment, as well as the chapel of La Chaigne built in XNUMX on a place of pilgrimage.

 At that time Blesle had 2000 inhabitants.

 The last lord of Mercœur died without a direct heir.
 There followed a long succession crisis which ended in 1716 with the sale of the seigneury and the château to Henri-Louis de Chavagnac, lord of the fief of the same name, located in the commune of Auriac l'Eglise in the Cantal.

 From the end of the XNUMXth century the population decreased.
 During the Revolution, Blesle lost its abbey.
 And from the XNUMXth century, the decline in population, always constant, worsened with the arrival of the railway.